 Q: What can I see on Santa Maria Street?

-A: Santa Maria Street is known for its painted doors, art galleries, historical architecture, street art, murals, cafés, restaurants, and unique shops.
+A: Santa Maria Street is known for its painted doors, art galleries, historic architecture, street art, murals, cafés, restaurants, and unique shops.
 It offers a delightful blend of artistic and cultural experiences.

 Q: Are there specific attractions on Santa Maria Street for art enthusiasts?